Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.md

 #### Copying Entries

 To copy a menu item, highlight its entry in the main window and then select Copy Menu Item from the Configuration menu.
-An item may also be updated by double-clicking that item.
 After making the desired changes, click the Copy button in the Copy window.

 #### Changing Entries